 Three Stanford scholars elected to the American Philosophical Society

-Helen M. Blau, Karen Cook and Margaret Levi are among 35 scholars elected to the oldest learned society in the United States.
+Karl Deisseroth, Chris Field, and Tanya Marie Luhrmann are among 37 scholars elected to the oldest learned society in the United States.

 Three Stanford scholars have been elected to the American Philosophical Society, the oldest learned society in the United States.

-Founded by Benjamin Franklin in 1743 for the purpose of “promoting useful knowledge,” the American Philosophical Society has played an important role in American cultural and intellectual life.
+Founded by Benjamin Franklin in 1743 for the purpose of “promoting useful knowledge,” the American Philosophical Society is composed of scholars from a wide variety of academic disciplines. and has played an important role in American cultural and intellectual life.